Mock Legislative Session Day

 Debating at MLSD - Pro v Oppo

-When debating at MLSD, it’s important to understand the distinction between speaking on the "Pro" side and speaking on the "Oppo" side.
+When debating at MLSD, it’s important to understand the distinction between speaking on the "Pro" side (Chair) and speaking on the "Oppo" side (Ranking Member).
 A "Pro" speech supports the bill as written, its goals, its approach, and its proposed solution.
 A speaker on the "Pro" side argues that the bill effectively addresses the issue at hand and should be passed in its current form.

-On the other hand, "Oppo" does not necessarily mean that you disagree with the purpose of the bill or the problem it aims to solve.
-Instead, speaking "Oppo" means you take issue with the specific solution the bill proposes.
-You may believe the idea has merit, but the implementation is flawed, unclear, unrealistic, or could lead to unintended consequences.
-In this way, "Oppo" speeches help strengthen debate by encouraging clearer writing, stronger logic, and better policy making, even when everyone agrees on the core issue.
+On the other hand, “Oppo” can take different forms.
+Sometimes it means you disagree with the purpose of the bill or the problem it claims to address.
+Other times, you may fully agree with the issue at hand but disagree with how the bill attempts to solve it.
+You might believe the idea has merit, yet find that the proposed solution is flawed, unclear, unrealistic, or vulnerable to unintended consequences.
+In this way, “Oppo” speeches play a vital role in strengthening debate by pushing for clearer writing, stronger reasoning, and better policy making.

 SPECIAL PROGRAM